Products of Euclidean metrics and applications to proximity questions among curves: Introduction

 \end{definition}

 There are various ways to define dissimilarity or distance between two curves.
-Two popular dissimilarity measures are the Discrete Fr\'{e}chet Distance (DFD) and the Dynamic Time Warping (DTW) distance which are both widely studied and applied to classification and retrieval problems for various types of data.
-DFD satisfies the triangular inequality, unlike DTW.
+Two very popular dissimilarity measures are the Discrete Fr\'{e}chet Distance (DFD) and the Dynamic Time Warping (DTW) distance, which are both widely studied and applied to classification and retrieval problems for various types of data.
+DFD is a distance metric, unlike DTW which does not satisfy the triangular inequality.

 It is common, in distance functions of curves, to involve the notion of a traversal for two curves.
 Intuitively, a traversal corresponds to a time plan for traversing the two curves simultaneously, starting from the first point of each curve and finishing at the last point of each curve.
 With time advancing, the traversal advances in at least one of the two curves.
-DFD is the minimum over traversals, maximum distance of points while traversing.
-DTW is the minimum over traversals, sum of distances while traversing.
+Every traversal consists of a sequence of pairs of points, lying in each of the two curves, that have been visited at the same time while traversing.
+DFD minimizes, over all traversals, the maximum Euclidean distance between two points defining a pair in a traversal.
+DTW minimizes, over all traversals, the sum of Euclidean distances between points defining a pair in a traversal.